 Disclaimer: The links below are affiliate links.
 If you click through and take action, I will receive a small commission.
 Please refer to my disclosure page for more information about the affiliate programs The Speckled Palate participates in.

-- Hand mixer to make the Red Velvet Cake Ball
+- Hand mixer to make the Red Velvet Cheese Ball

 - A platter (like this Threshold one I used) to serve your dessert board on

-- A cheese knife or something to be able to cut into the cheese ball
+- A cheese knife or something to cut into the cheese ball

 Here are the food items we had on our tray: